 There are many other birds called finches around the world.
 Most of these were called such because of their appearance, their behavior, and perhaps their proximity to birds known as finches.
 The ability to classify birds based on their genetic markers and common ancestors is a relatively recent development in ornithology.
 Therefore, the accepted taxonomy of birds and other animals continues to change as our knowledge increases.

 Additional birds known as finches can be found in the Emberizidae family, comprised of buntings, and the Passerellidae family of sparrows.
-The famous group of species known as Darwin’s finches, of the Galápagos Islands, are now part of the Thraupidae family of tanagers.
+The famous group of species known as Darwin’s finches, of the Galápagos Islands, is now part of the Thraupidae family of tanagers.

 Appearance